cansik/syphon-python/README.md

 ```

 ## Development
-To develop the library or install it manually, use the following commands to setup the local repository.
+To develop or manually install the library, use the following commands to set up the local repository.

 ### Installation